jonnonz1/nz-statute-book/acts/public/1978/new-zealand-film-commission-act-1978.md

 (2) No person other than the Commission shall, by himself or with any other person or persons,— (a) trade or carry on business under the name New Zealand Film Commission; or (b) trade or carry on business under any other name, knowing that the name so resembles the name of the Commission as to be likely to mislead any person.
-(3) Any person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $200.
+(3) Any person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $200.
 (4) In any criminal proceedings in which a person is charged with having contravened subsection (2), it shall be a defence to the charge if he proves that, either by himself or with any other person or persons, he has carried on business continuously under the name to which the charge relates since any date before 23 August 1978.

 ### 35 Application of other enactments